 Financial Times “Diversity Leaders” ranking

-We have been recognised by the Financial Times, in its “Diversity Leaders” ranking, as the leading company in France in the financial services sector in terms of diversity.
+In 2022, our Group was recognised by the Financial Times, in its “Diversity Leaders” ranking, as the second company in France in the financial services sector in terms of diversity.

-At the European level, we rank in the top 25% (133rd) of a panel of 700 companies from 11 countries (Germany, England, Austria, Belgium, France, Italy, Luxembourg, Norway, Netherlands, Switzerland and Sweden).
+At European level, we rank in the top half of a panel of 850 companies from 16 countries (Germany, England, Austria, Belgium, Denmark, Finland, France, Ireland, Italy, Luxembourg, Norway, The Netherlands, Poland, Spain, Switzerland and Sweden).